boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 `Extra Functions > BME680 BSEC`.
 instead.

-**NOTE:** the BME680 is mounted inside the Thingy:91 and is therefore only weakly coupled to the environment.
+**NOTE:** the BME680 is mounted inside the Thingy:91 and is therefore only weakly coupled with the environment.
 On battery charging, the temperature gets up to 30°.
-If you want more realisitc values, please remove the board from the case.
+If you want more realistic values, please remove the board from the case.